ducbet/pyanhmi/README.md

     outer_obj.outer[1]["new_key"] += 19
     print(outer_obj.outer[1])  # output: defaultdict(<class 'int'>, {'key': 2, 'new_key': 19})
     ```
-- Strict mode: Raise an error if the data does not match the type defined in the class.
+- Use "STRICT" mode if you want to validate the input.
+Pyanhmi will raise an error if the input data does not match the type defined in the class.
 ```
   Config.MODE = CastingMode.STRICT
   db_1_users = {